 After extensive visits to Sant Miquel de Cuixà and Sant Pere de Rodes, we have finally arrived at Santa Maria de Montserrat, the third monastery of our quest and the holiest place of them all.
-It is revered in Catalonia because its Black Madonna has rewarded the faithful with many miracles.
+It is revered in Catalonia because its Black Madonna has rewarded the faithful with so many miracles.
 We shall see that her powers extend to us as well when she hands us the third piece of the broken Magic Sword and confirms the symbolism of Chrétien and Wolfram in grail romance.
 We owe it to the guidance of the historian Jeroni Pujades that the legends of Montserrat complete our search for the Christian elements of the grail mystery.
-Although he never mentions the grail in his works, his esoteric time-capsule and hints like griphos, copas de argento, and horns of the unicorn make it clear he was familiar with the secret traditions, but could not admit it openly because of the 'heretic' aspects.
+Although he never mentions the Holy Grail in his Crónica, an esoteric time-capsule and hints like griphos, copas de argento, and horns of the unicorn make it clear he was familiar with secret traditions, but could not admit it openly because of the 'heretic' aspects.
 Yet during each step of our discovery process, he leads us to the right solution which reveals his initiation.

 We discovered two Latin chronicles at the first monasteries that mention events, which were forged by erudite churchmen in the Middle Ages.
 With the guidance of Pujades we are about to take the same approach with the legends of this monastery about the 9th century and many familiar themes: Celestial lights after sunset, a virgin and child, hermits in caves, and another rape!
 In a surprising twist of the chronicle from Cuixà the daughter of Guifré el Pilós gets raped this time – and at Montserrat of all places!
 The culprit is allegedly Joan Gari, a pious hermit and exorcist, who is possessed by the devil after a long life of chasticity and cuts the throat of his victim afterwards.
 He is punished by the pope to get even shaggier than the shaggy count, a strange reversal which implies that a rape was attached to Guifré's name and "removed" to far-away Flanders.
 The sword fight of Parzival comes to mind, against the protector of the girl he raped in his first adventure.
 It is a bloody battle against hundreds of dragons that rise like red flashes of lightening from the armor and helmet of Orilus like a modern light show.
 We remember Parzival's mother and her cosmic daydream, her sterneblic, where a dragon announces his birth and the wise hermit tells Parzival later he was that dragon!
 This turns out to be quite a challenge for him – and for us!
 The coat of arms of Guifré el Pilós shows a dragon on his helmet – but does it mean that Parzival fought against himself?_